Skip to main content

 • get feedback on your work from producers or script editors

-• rewrite the script before arriving at an agreed version
+• rewrite scripts (often several times) before arriving at a final version

 • network with agents and producers